ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/07/08

+* 12:30pm: A/C offline, operations suspended.

-* Data center temperature successfully lowered.
+* 11:00am: Data center temperature successfully lowered.
 Nodes math-alderaan-c[01-32] resumed.
 Please do go ahead and submit your jobs and use all  nodes at 100% again.

 ### 2022/07/07